wuxc/pywin32doc/md/Windows.md

   PHANDLE phToken

+\);

-\);The python documentation says this:
+The python documentation says this:
-PyHANDLE \= LogonUser\( userName, domain , password , logonType , logonProvider \)The api call is very similar in both cases except in python the
+PyHANDLE = LogonUser\( userName, domain , password , logonType , logonProvider \)

+The api call is very similar in both cases except in python the

 handel is returned seperately to the caller\.
 The interesting options